msweeney27j/-megr2157-portfolio/docs/assignments/A03/index.md

 The estimated peak stress at the pin hole is below the material yield strength.
 Therefore the bar would still satisfy the strength requirement with an estimated factor of safety of 3.68.
 ### Engineering lessons learned

 The assignment demonstrated how theoretical calculation, parametric CAD, and finite element analysis can be used together during the engineering design process.
 By controlling the geometry with equations, changes to the design parameters could automatically update the dimensions of the model.
-The FEA results also showed us the importance od verifying theoretical equations with a simulation.
+The FEA results also showed us the importance of verifying theoretical equations with a simulation.
 ### Mistakes Made

 One mistake I made was initially focusing only on the calculated dimensions without considering that the exact material properties used by SolidWorks were slightly different from the values used in my hand calculations.
 The theoretical calculation used an elastic modulus of 10.0 x 10^6 psi, while the SolidWorks material model used 10,007,604 psi.

-I also had to make sure that the force direction in the FEA represented tension and the results were displayed in use units such as ksi and inches.
+I also had to make sure that the force direction in the FEA represented tension and the results were displayed in useful units such as ksi and inches.
 Checking the unit settings before reading the results helped me prevent any errors in the final analysis.
 ### Time Spent

 The total time spent completing this assignment was approximately 8 hours.